Ignaz Seipel: Politician

 On 27 October 1918, during the final days of the Austro-Hungarian Empire, Emperor Karl I appointed Seipel Minister of Public Works and Social Welfare in the ministry of Heinrich Lammasch, the last "imperial and royal" government of the Empire.
 At the beginning of November 1918, Seipel handed over his official duties to the government of Karl Renner of the Social Democratic Party of Austria.
 It had been appointed on 30 October 1918 by the State Council of German-Austria, the executive body of the short-lived Republic of German-Austria.
 The Lammasch ministry remained formally in office at the request of the Emperor until his own withdrawal.
 While still an imperial minister, Seipel was involved in formulating the declaration of abdication that the Emperor signed on 11 November 1918.
-On the same day the Emperor dismissed the Lammasch ministry.
+On the same day, the Emperor dismissed the Lammasch ministry.

-On 16 February 1919 Seipel was elected on the Christian Social ticket to the Constituent National Assembly, the body that adopted the constitution for the First Austrian Republic, which replaced the Republic of German-Austria.
+On 16 February 1919, Seipel was elected on the Christian Social ticket to the Constituent National Assembly, the body that adopted the constitution for the First Austrian Republic, which replaced the Republic of German-Austria.
 Seipel's parliamentary group elected him to the club presidium, one of its leadership bodies.

 Seipel prevented the party from splitting in 1918 over the question of the abolition of the monarchy that was advocated by the Social Democrats and the greater Germans, the name for those who wanted Austria to join the German Reich (the Weimar Republic).
-In March 1919 he spoke out against the two parties' annexation euphoria on the grounds that annexation of German Austria to the German Reich was generally rejected by the victorious Allies of World War I and would endanger the peace treaty.
-In 1920 he nevertheless broke the Christian Social Party away from the coalition with the Social Democrats and formed an alliance with the nationalist Greater German People's Party.
+In March 1919, he spoke out against the two parties' annexation euphoria because annexation of German Austria to the German Reich was generally rejected by the victorious Allies of World War I and would endanger the peace treaty.
+In 1920, he nevertheless broke the Christian Social Party away from the coalition with the Social Democrats and allied with the nationalist Greater German People's Party.

 Although Seipel supported the Austrian Republic's new parliamentary democracy, he was clearly skeptical of it.
 During the preliminary deliberations on the Federal Constitution in 1920 and thereafter in 1922, Seipel advocated a partial weakening of parliament in favor of a federal president endowed with significantly more extensive powers.

-At the same time, Seipel supported the development of militant right-wing groups in Vienna, as seen above all in the fact that beginning in March 1920 he was a board member of the secret Association for Order and Law (Vereinigung für Ordnung und Recht).
+At the same time, Seipel supported the development of militant right-wing groups in Vienna, as seen above all in the fact that beginning in March 1920, he was a board member of the secret Association for Order and Law (Vereinigung für Ordnung und Recht).
 The group included monarchist and greater German representatives as well as military figures.
 It planned the forcible suppression of the Social Democrats and worked closely with the Bavarian right-wing radicals around Georg Escherich.

-In September 1920, in a speech that was clearly tinged with anti-Semitism, Seipel called for a numerus clausus – an enrollment limit – for Jews at higher-level schools, colleges, and universities "according to population".
+In September 1920, in a speech that was clearly tinged with anti-semitism, Seipel called for a numerus clausus – an enrollment limit – for Jews at higher-level schools, colleges, and universities "according to population".